josephsmithberger/XogotDocs/Documentation.docc/Manual/ui/bbcode_in_richtextlabel.md

 You can extend the [RichTextEffect](https://docs.godotengine.org/en/stable/classes/class_richtexteffect.html#class-richtexteffect) resource type to create your own custom
 BBCode tags.
-Create a new script file that extends the [RichTextEffect](https://docs.godotengine.org/en/stable/classes/class_richtexteffect.html#class-richtexteffect) resource type and give the script a class_name so that the effect can be selected in the inspector.
+Create a new script file that extends the [RichTextEffect](https://docs.godotengine.org/en/stable/classes/class_richtexteffect.html#class-richtexteffect) resource type and give the script a `class_name` so that the effect can be selected in the inspector.
-Add the @tool annotation to your GDScript file if you wish to have these custom effects run within the editor itself.
-The RichTextLabel does not need to have a script attached, nor does it need to be running in tool mode.
+Add the `@tool` annotation to your GDScript file if you wish to have these custom effects run within the editor itself.
+The RichTextLabel does not need to have a script attached, nor does it need to be running in `tool` mode.
 The new effect can be registered in the Inspector by adding it to the **Markup > Custom Effects** array, or in code with the [install_effect()](https://docs.godotengine.org/en/stable/classes/class_richtextlabel_method_install_effect.html#class-richtextlabel_method_install_effect) method:

-@Image(source: "bbcode_in_richtextlabel_selecting_custom_richtexteffect.png", alt: "Selecting a custom RichTextEffect after saving a script that extends RichTextEffect with a class_name") {Selecting a custom RichTextEffect after saving a script that extends RichTextEffect with a class_name}
+@Image(source: "bbcode_in_richtextlabel_selecting_custom_richtexteffect.png", alt: "Selecting a custom RichTextEffect after saving a script that extends RichTextEffect with a `class_name`") {Selecting a custom RichTextEffect after saving a script that extends RichTextEffect with a `class_name`}

 > Warning:
 >